HVAC Airflow Balancing

 Insulation and Ventilation Air Balancing

-We all know that buildings need insulation in order to keep air from freely flowing in and out of the home, but unfortunately, it can also create indoor air quality and ventilation problems.
+We all know that buildings need insulation and air barriers in order to keep air from freely flowing in and out of the home, but unfortunately, it can also create indoor air quality and ventilation problems.
 The “V” in HVAC stands for ventilation because it’s an important component of a properly functioning heating and cooling system.

 Ventilation involves exchanging indoor air with outdoor air to maintain safe combustion processes and healthy indoor air quality.
 Without a proper ventilation system, dangerous fumes and contaminants can build up in your home and present a health hazard for everyone living inside the home.